mortyran/NetLCP/README.md

 # NetLCP
-`NetLCP` is a bioinformatics tool for prioritizing regulatory combinations among diverse biological regulatory layers with genetic variant ‘switches’ detection.
+`NetLCP` is a bioinformatics tool for prioritizing biological entity relationships in heterogeneous network with genetic variant ‘switches’ detection.
 It has command mode and shiny-based GUI.
 ![workflow](https://github.com/mortyran/NetLCP/raw/main/Workflow.png)

 # Install